estelle/csstdg/animation.md

         }
     }

 Bouncing balls accelerate as they fall, and decelerate as they go upwards.
+Under `animation-direction` we learned animation-timing-functions invert when the animation is proceeding in the reverse direction.
+However, the bouncing ball we created bounced forever.
+In reality, the ball will lose momentum when gravitational potential energy is converted to kinetic energy: the ball will eventually stop bouncing.
+That animation, therefore, was really not realistic.

+Therefore, we need to ensure that with each bounce, the ball loses momentum.
+However, we still want it to speed up with gravity, and slow down as it reaches it's apex.
 In our bouncing keyframe animation, animation-timing-function changes from ease-in to ease-out when the ball bounces, and from ease-out to ease-in at the apexes.
 The timing-function isn't animated in the sense of changing from one value to another over time.
 Rather, it changes from one value to the next when the it reaches a keyframe selector delcaring a change to that value.

+Specifying a timing-function within the `to` or `100%` keyframe will have not effect on the animation.

 ### The `animation-play-state` property